 It is necessary for applicants to request that their scores be reported or transferred to California.
 Simply being a California applicant or resident will not cause this to occur.

-To avoid delays in applying to practice law if applicants are successful on the California Bar Examination, they must make sure they do the following:
+To avoid any delays in applying to practice law if applicants are successful on the California Bar Examination, the State Bar recommends completing the following beforehand:

 All questions concerning application materials, the administration, processing and/or grading of this examination should be directed to the NCBE.